spryker/spryker-docs/docs/scos/dev/feature-integration-guides/202108.0/glue-api/glue-api-product-image-sets-feature-integration.md

 ---
-title: Glue API- Product image sets feature integration
+title: Glue API - Product image sets feature integration
 description: This guide will navigate you through the process of installing and configuring the Product Image Sets API feature in Spryker OS.
 template: feature-integration-guide-template
 originalLink: https://documentation.spryker.com/2021080/docs/glue-api-product-image-sets-api-feature-integration